gem-pasteur/macsyfinder/doc/input.rst

 Configuration file
 ==================

-Options to run TXSScan can be specified in a configuration file.
-The :ref:`Config <config>` handles all configuration options for TXSScan.
+Options to run MacSyFinder can be specified in a configuration file.
+The :ref:`Config <config>` handles all configuration options for MacSyFinder.
 Three locations are parsed to find configuration files:

  * $PREFIX/etc/txsscan/txsscan.conf